Quick Access to ConsumerLab

 Solutions to Subscription Problems

-If you are having difficulty or questions with subscribing or with your subscription, please first click below on "Solutions to Subscription Problems."
-These simple solutions address most problems.
-If you still need to send a message, we will try to get back to you as soon as possible, but allow up to 3 business days for us to research your question and reply.
+If you are having difficulty with subscribing or with your subscription try these simple solutions below as they address most problems.
+If you still need help, you can email us at email@example.com, we will try to get back to you as soon as possible, but allow up to 2 business days for us to research your question and reply.
+Or call us at 914-722-9149.

-- If this does not help (and you are sure that you are logged in as a subscriber), try reloading the page by clicking on your browsers "refresh" button.
+- If the steps above do not help (and you are sure that you are logged in as a subscriber), try reloading the page by clicking on your browsers "refresh" button.

 - Finally, make sure that your computer has its "active scripting" set to "Enabled."
 Computers come with it enabled but people sometimes "Disable" it as it may be misused by unscrupulous Web sites.
 If you use Internet Explorer, you can check the status by going to: Tools - Internet Options, then click on the Security tab, then click on the Custom Level button.
 As you scroll down through the options, Scripting is near the bottom, and the choices for "Active scripting" are "Enable", "Disable", and "Prompt".
 Choose either "Enable" to turn it on or "Prompt" to be notified when it will be used.
 Other options such as "Allow paste operations via script" and "Scripting of Java applets" can remain disabled and the site should work fine.